Getting started

 Education expenses are a special category of one-time costs for tuition and education-related spending.
 They are tracked separately because the forecast engine handles them differently: education expenses draw from college-savings portfolios first (e.g. 529 plans) before pulling from other accounts.

-Education templates are multi-year by default.
-You specify a starting year, number of years and yearly cost:
+Four cards at the top of the tab.
+The first three are multi-year templates where you specify a starting year, number of years and yearly cost:

 - 4-Year College — $35,000/year for 4 years